jon-jacky/Piety/doc/analogies.md

 long-running Python session.
 In particular, we use text buffers, instances of the *Buffer* class used in *ed.py* and other editors.
-They provide a *write* method so Python *print* can print into them.
+They provide a *write* method so Python *print* statements can write into them.
 We will configure Python *import* to import directly from these buffers so they don't need to be saved in the host file system.
 (Not yet implemented)